Prep: 20 minutes

-Find a pan that’s big enough to fit both sweetcorn and half fill with water.
+- Step 0: Find a pan that is big enough to fit both sweetcorn and half fill with water.
 Place on the stove, add a decent amount of salt, cover and set the heat to high so that it boils.
 When boiling, add the sweetcorn and cook for 10 minutes.

-To make the harissa butter, combine the softened butter, Smoked Chilli Harissa, ¼ tsp salt, lots of cracked black pepper and lime zest in a small bowl and mix till well combined.
+- Step 1: To make the Harissa butter, combine the softened butter, Smoked Chilli Harissa, ¼tsp salt, lots of cracked black pepper and lime zest in a small bowl and mix until well combined.

-Crush the fried corn in a bowl or pot using the end of a rolling pin or put inside a clean tea towel and crush with a rolling pin.
-You want to have small pieces, but a few larger ones are ok.
+- Step 2: Crush the Fried Corn in a bowl or pot using the end of a rolling pin or put inside a clean tea towel and crush with a rolling pin.
+You want to have small pieces, but a few larger ones are fine too.
 Empty on a plate ready for rolling the sweetcorn.

-When the sweetcorn is cooked, remove, and allow to steam dry for a minute or two.
-When cool enough to handle, smear liberally with butter so that it begins to melt and seep between the kernels.
-Next roll each cob in the parmesan, then roll into the crushed fried corn, pressing each cob down into the corn so it sticks.
-Drizzle any melted butter over the top and eat immediately.
+- Step 4: When the sweetcorn is cooked, remove, and allow to steam dry for a minute or two.
+When cool enough to handle, smear liberally with the Harissa butter so that it begins to melt and seep between the kernels.